manojn0010/Forecasting-Wind-Energy-Adoption/report.md

 - Residual autocorrelation remains in ARIMA model
 - Exogenous variables excluded from final forecast
 - Forecast uncertainty increases over longer horizons
+- The natural gas price series is compiled from publicly available datasets without a single standardised source and is used as an approximate proxy for European gas price trends

 ---
 ### Conclusion